Kako biste želeli da koristite PONS.com?

 Advertising and content can be personalised based on your profile.
 Your activity on this service can be used to build or improve a profile about you for personalised advertising and content.
 Advertising and content performance can be measured.
 Reports can be generated based on your activity and those of others.
 Your activity on this service can help develop and improve products and services.

-Nivel AS - Nivel de complementario avanzado
+Nivel AS - Nivel Adicional Avanzado

 I. advance [Am ədˈvæns, Brit ədˈvɑːns] VB intr